 To help patients who suffer from facial paralysis regain dynamic facial movement, The Facial Paralysis Institute is committed to providing the most advanced treatment options.
 Dr. Babak Azizzadeh is a world-renowned facial plastic and reconstructive surgeon and facial paralysis expert who customizes each patient’s treatment based on their circumstances.
 His top priority is to make sure his patients receive unparalleled levels of care.
 It’s no wonder patients travel from around the world to seek out his expertise.

-After discussing the best ways to proceed during your consultation, Dr. Azizzadeh will utilize his team of facial plastic surgeons, otolaryngologists, neuro-otologists, neurosurgeons, head & neck surgeons, ophthalmologists and physical therapists to reach the objectives set forth in your treatment plan.
-Depending on the severity and longevity of a patient’s facial paralysis, there are a variety of facial nerve reconstruction and facial paralysis surgery options.
+After discussing the best ways to proceed during a patient consultation, Dr. Azizzadeh will utilize his team of facial plastic surgeons, otolaryngologists, neuro-otologists, neurosurgeons, head and neck surgeons, ophthalmologists, and physical therapists to achieve the objectives set forth in the treatment plan.
+Depending on the severity and longevity of his patient’s facial paralysis, Dr. Azizzadeh may recommend one or more facial nerve reconstruction and facial paralysis treatment options.